 Goblintown.wtf is a collection of 10,000 NFTs featuring all sorts of unsightly creatures.
 Their unique characters include trolls, dragons, wizards, mosquitoes, and even the ugly Kevin NFT we’d all like to forget.

 Goblintown struck a chord with the bear market culture within the NFT Twitter.
 Essentially, its humorous take on the market conditions catapulted the project into its star status.
 Now, the goblins enjoy blue-chip floor prices and a dedicated community that loves to laugh.

 Coolest Profile Picture NFTs for Girls and Women

 World of Women – meet the coolest female NFT avatars

 World of Women (WoW) is one of the leading female-led avatar NFT projects in the space.
 Launched in July 2021, WoW was a breath of fresh air in a market filled with apes, cats, and other animals.
 In fact, WoW is one of the first-ever NFT collections focusing on diverse female avatars—something extremely lacking in the NFT space.

 The 10K collection topped charts this year after celebrity endorsements from Reese Witherspoon, Eva Longoria, and others.
 The collection also regularly donates to women-led organisations and sustainability-focused organisations.
 Apart from this, WoW supports one-of-one crypto artists through its WoW Fund.

 Women With Weapons

 Women And Weapons is a diverse and inclusive NFT project with a firm focus on art.
-The art is divers, featuring a treasure trove of ‘badass’ women.
+The art is diverse, featuring a treasure trove of ‘badass’ women.
 And with them, of course, an array of different weapons.

 Iranian-American artist Sara Baumann is the co-founder and lead artist behind the project that offers a creative and inclusive community, aiming to empower women worldwide.